xNul/drop/README.md

   - Space bar: Pause/Play
   - Click the scrub bar to change time
   - Drag the scrub head to change time
-  - r, g, and b: change visualization type (colors disabled atm)
+  - r, g, and b: change visualization color
   - f: Fullscreen
+  - 1, 2, and 3: change visualization type
   - Escape: Quit
   - Comma and Period: move frame by frame through the visualization